 - ENT 477 - Pesticides in Management Systems, fall of even years.
 This course provides an overview of pesticide modes of action, registration, regulation and issues, targeted at upperclassmen and graduate students.

-- Serve on approximately 15-20 graduate student committees per year, mostly for students working in agronomy, weed science, soil science, or plant pathology.
+- Serve on approximately 15-20 graduate student committees per year, usually as the outside member for students in agronomy, weed science, soil science, and plant pathology.

 - Field crops

 - 1996-Present - Field Crops Entomologist, Michigan State University